 To further protect children and young people from harm, we are working with the National Society for the Prevention of Cruelty to Children (NSPCC) to expand and promote its helpline.

 Parents or any adult will be able to call if they want someone to talk to, and they should get in touch if they are worried about a child or young person.
 Anyone with concerns should call 0808 800 5000 or email firstname.lastname@example.org.

-7.1 Will I be counted as a critical worker?
+7.7 Am I counted as a critical worker?

 Schools and local authorities should ensure that children with a parent or carer who is listed on the government’s critical worker list can continue to attend school.
 If the child’s school is closed, provision should be made, on a temporary basis, at a setting which remains open.